-At Work the World we specialise in tailoring overseas healthcare elective placements in Ghana, Tanzania, Peru, Nepal, Sri Lanka and The Philippines.
-Each of our destinations provide unique and exciting insight into healthcare in the developing world.
+At Work the World we specialise in tailoring overseas healthcare elective placements in Africa, Asia and Latin America.

 Our elective planning and support service removes the hassle and avoids the pitfalls of independently organising your placement.
 It also gives you the peace of mind knowing that you’ll enjoy full support and clinical supervision overseas.